Skip to content.

 Escaping

-Acutis escapes echoes by default.
+Acutis escapes echoed values by default.
 It transforms the following characters into HTML entities:

 & " ' > < / ` =